 In an elementary school environment where testing drives everything, these are the least important subjects.
 It is all about reading, writing and math.
 If your gifted/2e child is captivated by advanced science, history and geography, she will be bored out of her mind with the things they will do on the elementary level – when they have the time to do them.

-Differentiation Rarely Happens
+Meaningful Differentiation in Classrooms Rarely Happens

 Differentiation is the buzz word today and parents of gifted children latch onto it like a life preserver.
 The reality is that most teachers do not have time to truly differentiate for children who are performing multiple grade levels above where they “should” be.